dolphjs/docs/content/components.md

 ### Components

 A component is a special Dolph class that is used to organize the application structure and maintain the MVC.
 It is marked by the `@Component` decorator.
-All controllers belonging to an entity are registered in the entity's component and all components are registered in the `server.ts` file.
+All controllers and services belonging to an entity are registered in the entity's component and all components are registered in the `server.ts` file.

 <figure><img src="/assets/images/component.png"/></figure>